-The parties recognize that the method of funding the Medical Services Plan of BC has been changed from an individually paid premium system to a system funded by an employer paid payroll tax.
+The parties recognize that the method of funding the Medical Services Plan of BC has been changed from an individually paid premium system to a system funded by an Employer paid payroll tax.

-If the government, at any time in the future, reverts to an individually paid premium system for basic medical insurance, the parties agree that the employer will pay 100% of the premium for employees on the same basis as exists in the 2014-2019 collective agreement.
+If the government, at any time in the future, reverts to an individually paid premium system for basic medical insurance, the parties agree that the Employer will pay 100% of the premium for employees on the same basis as exists in the 2014-2019 collective agreement.

-- b) Eligible employees as outlined in article 1.07 shall be covered by an Extended Health Care Plan and are required to register with Fair Pharmacare.
-The EHC Plan will include the following: - (i) Eyeglass, laser eye surgery and eye exam Coverage \$700 per person every 24 months as of January 1, 2021; - Hearing Aid Coverage at \$1000 maximum for each ear, renewable each five years.
-Expenses for repairs and maintenance of hearing aids, and expenses for batteries, recharging devices, or other such accessories are eligible under this provision; - (iii) Voluntary annual auditory testing including reimbursement to a maximum of \$100 every five years for hearing protection approved by both the Workers' Compensation Board and the Motor Vehicles Branch; - (iv) \$1,000,000 lifetime maximum benefits per person - (v) Reimbursement for prescription drugs up to the cost of drugs covered by Pharmacare using Low Cost Alternative and Reference Based pricing, except where the employee's physician requires in writing that the prescription be filled using a specific brand name drug; - (vi) Annual prostate blood tests for employees over 40 years of age. - (vii) Oral birth control - (viii) After \$1,300 has been paid in a calendar year, further eligible expenses are reimbursed at 100%, subject to the maximums.
+- b) Eligible employees as outlined in Article 1.07 shall be covered by an Extended Health Care Plan and are required to register with Fair Pharmacare.
+The EHC Plan will include the following: - i) Eyeglass, laser eye surgery and eye exam Coverage \$750 per person every 24 months as of April 1, 2023; - ii) Hearing Aid Coverage at \$2000 maximum for each ear, renewable each 5 years.
+Expenses for repairs and maintenance of hearing aids, and expenses for batteries, recharging devices, or other such accessories are eligible under this provision; - iii) Voluntary annual auditory testing including reimbursement to a maximum of \$100 every 5 years for hearing protection approved by both the Workers' Compensation Board and the Motor Vehicles Branch; - iv) \$2,000,000 lifetime maximum benefits per person - v) Reimbursement for prescription drugs up to the cost of drugs covered by Pharmacare using Low Cost Alternative and Reference Based pricing, except where the employee's physician requires in writing that the prescription be filled using a specific brand name drug; - vi) Annual prostate blood tests for employees over 40 years of age. - vii) Oral birth control - viii) After \$1,300 has been paid in a calendar year, further eligible expenses are reimbursed at 100%, subject to the maximums.

-- (ix) Paramedical (as defined in the plan) increased to \$600 annually as of January 1, 2021: - acupuncturist - chiropractor - massage - naturopath - physiotherapist and athletic therapist combined - podiatrist - speech language pathologist - (x) \$1500 in coverage for Psychologists (includes registered clinical counsellors, social workers or psychologists combined) annually - (xi) The deductible for the benefits as outlined in the plan shall be (\$25.00) per year and the benefit levels shall be insured at (80%) percent of the benefit - d) Participation in the plans is a condition of employment for all new employees as described above; however, employees covered by other medical plans may elect not to be covered by the above-noted plans of the Employer. - e) Members of the Union who retire from the Employer's service on pension and who have completed ten years of service may continue to be covered under the Retiree EHC Plan implemented on January 1, 2008 with the Employer paying premiums indicated in this section. - Note: The word "month" as used above means "calendar month".
+- ix) Paramedical (as defined in the plan) increased to \$750 annually as of April 1, 2023: - acupuncturist - chiropractor or osteopath - massage - naturopath - physiotherapist and athletic therapist combined - podiatrist - speech language pathologist - x) \$1500 in coverage for Psychologists (includes registered clinical counsellors, social workers or psychologists combined) annually - xi) The deductible for the benefits as outlined in the plan shall be (\$25.00) per year and the benefit levels shall be insured at (80%) percent of the benefit - c) Eligible new employees (except those hired for vacation relief) are covered effective the first day of the next month following the date of hire, except when the date of hire is the first day of the month, or first normal working day in the month, then coverage is effective from the first day of that month.
+Vacation relief employees are covered effective the first day of the month following 4 continuous months of service except when the date of employment is the first day or first normal working day in the month, then coverage is effective from the first day of the fifth month of continuous service. - d) Participation in the plans is a condition of employment for all new employees as described above; however, employees covered by other medical plans may elect not to be covered by the above-noted plans of the Employer. - e) Members of the Union who retire from the Employer's service on pension and who have completed 10 years of service may continue to be covered under the Retiree EHC Plan implemented on January 1, 2008 with the Employer paying premiums indicated in this section.

+Note: The word "month" as used above means "calendar month".